1. Home

 There are ways you can keep your costs down:

-• Explore different policy options such as combining your contents and building insurance policies.
+Such as combining your contents and building insurance policies.
 This could work out cheaper than buying 2 separate policies.
-According to our data2, an annual buildings insurance policy costs £129 whereas a monthly policy cost £133, on average.

-• Build your no-claims bonus (NCB) over several years without claiming, which could see you get rewarded with a discount on your policy.
+Building up your NCB over several years without claiming, which could see you get rewarded with a discount on your policy.

-• Install smoke alarms and other safety measures.
-These can be a simple way to reduce risk, and in turn, reduce what you pay.
+Protecting your home from fire and burglary can be a simple way to reduce risk, and in turn, reduce what you pay.

 What add-ons are available?